Table of Contents

 Thanks to the popularity of podcasting and a growing population of home studios, there are dozens of microphones out there that say they offer the best value for the cheapest price.
 However, none of them have been at the game as long as Rode has, and Rode Procaster microphones in particular have built up a reputation for producing incredible sound at the best price in the industry, especially for a broadcast mic.

 The Procaster isn’t exactly plug-and-play, so you’ll need a preamplifier to get it up and going.
 The mic requires around 56 dB of gain for a good signal, so that’s another factor that you’ll have to keep in mind when shopping around for a preamp.
-And while the Procaster is good at noise rejection, it isn’t perfect, so you’ll need to sound-proof your studio to the best of your ability if you want your recording absolutely pristine.
+And while the Procaster is good at noise rejection, it isn’t perfect, so you’ll need to soundproof your studio to the best of your ability and position the mic optimally if you want your recording absolutely pristine.

 Although the Procaster isn’t just a one-trick pony— it works pretty well with recording instruments, too— it was built for vocal work and that’s where you’ll want to use it.
 It does a great job in blocking out unnecessary background noise, and the in-built pop filter and shock mount do a lot in reducing plosives and vibrations for an overall cleaner sound.